buybackoff/Ractor/README.md

 Fredis is a BookSleeve wrapper for convenient usage from F# (plus planned some extentions, additional usefull commands, patterns and a DSL implemented as custom query expression commands).

->Urban dictionary defines Fredis as:
+>Urban Dictionary defines Fredis as:

 >A Fredis is a man/woman who likes to party hard.
 He/she is the life of the party even though they would not remember it.